 Providing information

-On your application you will asked to declare if you have resigned or been removed from a training programme.
+On your application you will be asked to declare if you have resigned or been removed from a training programme.
 Those answering yes will be directed to attach their form and you cannot submit your application without attaching the form.

 If I applied in a previous round, but withdrew my application / rejected a post offer, does that count as resigning?